ramdevm22/invertor-design-and-analysis-using-sky130pdk/README.md

 ### Design and Analysis of CMOS Inverter using the sky130 pdk and various open source tools
 ---

-___I got busy and development has halted for a while.
-I plan to continue and complete this repo and would also welcome any contribution from others as well.
-Stay tuned for the bash script to install the tools for analog design flow(xschem+sky130pdk+ngspice+magic+netgen), that is in priority for now.
-Also special thanks to [Rajdeep](https://www.linkedin.com/in/rajdeep-mazumder/) for mentioning this repository in his videos, now I have a responsibility to manage it better which I am really excited for!!.___

 ---
 This project has only one motive; that is to experiment with working of an inverter and understanding all the parameters involved with it.
 The design will utilise the models that are present under the __skywater 130nm pdk__ and various open source tools such as, __Xschem__, __NGSPICE__, __MAGIC__, __Netgen__, etc.